Lifestyle Choices Key to Dementia Prevention

 Activities like puzzles, reading, and memory games can greatly bolster your cognitive reserves.

-Additionally, stress management is essential; chronic stress can accelerate cognitive decline by increasing cortisol levels, which damage brain cells.
+Additionally, stress management is essential; chronic stress can accelerate cognitive decline by increasing levels, which damage brain cells.

 Frequently Asked Questions